 - It produces large three-dimensional images of the teeth.
 This makes it very easy for both Dr Teo and her patients to see the size and location of cavities

 - It’s very comfortable for the patient, including those who find x-ray films difficult to tolerate

 - It produces images without radiation, making the technology completely safe for every patient

 The introduction of the Diagnocam into the practice has been very exciting because it provides another method of looking at disease processes that are otherwise invisible.
 While it can’t currently replace digital x-rays completely, its availability is particularly useful for:

-- During check-ups of people who cannot tolerate dental x-ray films because of a strong gag reflex
+- people who cannot tolerate dental x-ray films because of a strong gag reflex

 In this article, we’ll highlight some of the features of the Diagnocam and explain why Dr Teo is excited by its introduction to her practice.